Cripavirus

 Cripavirus is a genus of viruses in the order Picornavirales, in the family Dicistroviridae.
 Invertebrates serve as natural hosts.
-There are four species in this genus.
+There are five species in this genus.
 Diseases associated with this genus include: DCV: increased reproductive potential; extremely pathogenic when injected with high associated mortality; CrPV: paralysis and death.
 These viruses can produce proteins directly from their RNA genome upon entering a cell; and therefore, does not require an RNA polymerase packaged in with it, as this may be produced from the genome after entering the cell.

-The name of the cripavirus family originates from its most famous member the Cricket Paralysis Virus.
+The name of the Cripavirus genus originates from its most famous member the Cricket Paralysis Virus.
 Which was made famous by its rather unusual IRES (Internal Ribosome Entry Site): the Cripavirus IRES.
 The Cripavirus IRES is an RNA element that allows the virus to bind the ribosome and translate without a need for any initiation factors – as initiation is the most regulated step of translation this allows the virus to avoid many mechanisms to inhibit viral activity.

 Taxonomy

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: